jlmcgraw/create_hosts_file_from_network_device_configurations/readme.md

 		Moves configuration files around as necessary

 	./5_make_inpath_file.sh
-		Gather inpath subnets from Steelhead configurations, output to inpaths.txt
+		Gather inpath subnets from Steelhead configurations, output to output_5_inpaths.txt

 	./6_0_make_base_hosts_file.sh
-		Create the base hosts files (hosts.txt / hosts_windows.txt) with defined interfaces
+		Create the base hosts files (output_6_0_hosts.txt / output_6_0_hosts_windows.txt) with defined interfaces

-Manually add anything to the hosts file that you don't have configs for
+You can now manually add anything to the hosts file that you don't have configs for

 	./6_5_find_duplicate_hosts.sh
 		find duplicate IPs that may be worth investigating/editing

 	./7_match_hosts_with_inpaths.sh
-		Match up Steelhead inpath subnets with IPs in the hosts.txt file
+		Match up Steelhead inpath subnets with IPs in the output_6_0_hosts.txt file

 	./8_combine_inpath_and_hosts_files.sh
-		Make a combined hosts file (hosts and hosts_windows)
+		Make a combined hosts file (output_8_0_hosts.txt and output_8_0_hosts_windows.txt)

+ Add the entries in the output_8_0_hosts.txt file to your existing hosts file or DNS system Linux variants
+		/etc/hosts
+ 	Windows
+		\windows\system32\drivers\etc

+Enjoy your more comprehensible traceroutes!